Blog Archive

 Toy Cars

-Ultimately, the choice of finish depends on the specific needs of the toy and the look I want to achieve.
+Ultimately, the choice of finish depends on the toy's specific needs and the look I want to achieve.
 I often opt for satin polyurethane when I want a durable and visually stunning finish.
 It is particularly useful for highlighting the wood grain and adding a natural sheen to the toy.

 However, other finishes, such as oil and wax, can be great options depending on the desired effect.
-Oil finishes are ideal for bringing out the wood's natural color and grain, while wax finishes add a beautiful sheen and a protective layer to the wood.
+Oil finishes are ideal for bringing out the wood's natural color and grain, while wax finishes add a beautiful sheen and a protective layer.

 #odinstoyfactory #handmade #woodtoys #madeinusa #madeinamerica